Theory of the Lamb shift and Fine Structure in muonic $\mathrm{^4He}$ ions and the muonic $\mathrm{^3He-^4He}$ Isotope Shift: Fine Structure

-This is in reasonable agreement with the independently published values of Borie \cite{Borie:2014:arxiv_v7} and Martynenko \cite{Elekina:2011:mu4He}.
-The uncertainty is dominated by the difference of the leading order Dirac term between Borie and Martynenko.
-A clarification of this difference is desirable.
-The uncertainty of the total fine structure is still 5 times better than our uncertainty goal.
+This is in good agreement with the published value of Martynenko \cite{Elekina:2011:mu4He}, and disagrees with the value from Borie \cite{Borie:2014:arxiv_v7}.
+The reason is the difference of the leading order Dirac term between those two.
+The given uncertainty of the total fine structure arises due to negligible inconsistencies between Martynenko and Borie, which are not clarified yet.